writethedocs/www/docs/blog/2021-community-kickoff.rst

 The plan for this year is to have a few different reports, one that comes out each month looking at different aspects of the data.
 We're hoping to have the first report out for our February newsletter.

-We have shared our high-level community stats for the past 4 years, and will continue to do it each year going forward.
-You can view our 2020 stats on our blog at :doc:`/write-the-docs-2020-stats`.

 From our sponsor
 ----------------